anesticnei/Zero-to-junior/README.md

 # EN

-Welcome to my project where I share my projects, assignments, and exams that I complete during my journey from Zero to Junior.
+Welcome to my branche where I share my projects, assignments, and exams that I complete during my journey from Zero to Junior.

 This is an additional form of learning and practice, where I strive to learn, explore new things, and expand my knowledge.